Causal Inference in

 A quantity of interest is identified if, with infinite data it can only take one value

-Mathematically, we’ll sometimes say a coefficient in an equation is unidentified if
+For example, a coefficient in an equation can be unidentified if

 We have more predictors than observations, or